 The Elements of a Personal Brand

-A brand, by nature, is a very abstract thing.
+A brand, by nature, is a very abstract thing that you need for your job search with social media.
 Even companies struggle to put their brands into concrete terms.
-If you’re new to the idea of a personal brand, having concrete examples of how your brand can manifest in your job search and life is helpful.
+So this isn’t an exhaustive list of what a brand is.
+However, the concrete examples demonstrate how your brand can manifest in your life.

 In-person brand elements

 How people perceive your brand when they meet you in person is based on the following elements:

 The way you act: Your actions are very much part of your image.
 Are you late, on time, or early?
 Is your body language confident?
 Do you smile a lot?
 Most importantly, are you really good at what you do?